What happens if you really do get tested positive for COVID-19? Here’s a look at what the government and insurance companies are covering.

 - SHN at your own place of residence

-Singaporeans and PRs are allowed to carry out the SHN at your place of residence if you are coming into Singapore from a low-risk country.
+Singaporeans and PRs are allowed to carry out the SHN at your place of residence or a self-sourced residence (non-residential), if you are coming into Singapore from a low-risk country.
 You will still be tested for COVID-19 at the end of your SHN.

 Do keep in mind that if you’re under SHN, you must remain in your place of residence at all times.
 Your whereabouts will be closely monitored through electronic monitoring as well as physical spot-checks.
 Breaching SHN requirements comes with heavy penalties, such as having your work pass revoked.

-If you’re not travelling from a low-risk country or if you do not have a place of residence, you will have to carry out your 14-day SHN at a dedicated SHN facility.
-For example, with the recent increase in cases, travellers to Singapore from Hong Kong will now have to serve their SHN at dedicated SHN facilities from 13 December 2020.
+If you’re not travelling from a low-risk country or if you do not have a place of residence, you will have to carry out your SHN at a dedicated SHN facility.
+For example, with the increase in cases in December 2020, travellers to Singapore from Hong Kong have to serve their SHN at dedicated SHN facilities from 13 December 2020.

-Also, come 1 January 2021, the cost of staying at dedicated SHN facilities for Singaporeans and PRs who last left Singapore before 27 March will no longer be waived.
+Also, since 1 January 2021, the cost of staying at dedicated SHN facilities for Singaporeans and PRs who last left Singapore before 27 March 2020 will no longer be waived.

 You will have to take (and pay for) a COVID-19 test before the end of your SHN at a designated community testing facility.